🍷

 Continuum Estate occupies a distinct position in Napa Valley as a single-minded, family-owned Pritchard Hill estate with no commercial compromises, no outside fruit, and no second-tier ambitions, only one flagship wine and one second label.
 The Mondavi name carries enormous weight in California wine history, and Continuum represents the family's most distilled expression of that heritage: volcanic hillside terroir, a Bordeaux framework adapted to the site, and four generations of institutional knowledge applied to a relatively young vineyard.
 Critical reception has been strong, with the 2021 vintage earning 99 points from James Suckling and 98 to 100 points from Lisa Perrotti-Brown.
 The estate's emphasis on Cabernet Franc as a structural and aromatic contributor sets it apart from more Cabernet Sauvignon-dominant Napa blends, and the single-estate commitment since 2012 ties every bottle to one specific hillside above the Napa fog.

-• One of Napa Valley's most prominent Pritchard Hill estates, with volcanic hillside soils distinct from valley floor terroir
+• One of Napa Valley's most prominent Pritchard Hill estates, with volcanic hillside soils distinct from the valley floor

 • 2021 vintage scored 98 to 100 points by Lisa Perrotti-Brown and 99 points by James Suckling (No. 89 Top 100 Wines of 2024)